-A European patent was issued in 2003 covering a range of applications of the Company's core DNA delivery technology, including cationic lipid-formulated, gene-based immunotherapeutics such as the Company's clinical-stage Allovectin-7 treatment for melanoma, cationic lipid-formulated DNA vaccines such as the Company's investigational anthrax vaccine, and similar pharmaceutical products under development by others.
+A European patent was issued in 2003 covering a range of applications of the Company's core DNA delivery technology, including cationic lipid-formulated, gene-based immunotherapeutics such as the Company's clinical-stage Allovectin-7® treatment for melanoma, cationic lipid-formulated DNA vaccines such as the Company's clinical-stage influenza vaccine, and similar pharmaceutical products under development by others.
 This patent was opposed by two companies.
 The Company responded to the oppositions in a timely manner, and defended the patent at an oral hearing in March 2006 at the EPO.
 The patent was maintained in amended form.
 The Company is appealing certain rulings, and one of the opponents is appealing the decision to maintain the patent in amended form.

 A European patent was issued to the Company in 2003 with broad claims related to gene-based, extra-tumoral delivery of any cytokines for the treatment of cancer.
 Delivery can be either free from or formulated with transfection-facilitating materials such as cationic lipids or polymers.
 Cytokines are proteins such as interleukins and interferons which regulate specific cell functions, and typically are used to stimulate an immune response against cancer cells.
 Three companies opposed this patent.
-The Company responded to the oppositions in a timely manner, and will continue to vigorously defend its position in upcoming oral hearings.
+The Company responded to the oppositions in a timely manner, and the Company will defend its position in upcoming oral hearings to be held in June 2008.